danrocha/awarded-blog/content/posts/golden-globes-2020-winners.md

 series: false
 cover_image: ./images/2020-golden-globes-winners.jpg
 canonical_url: true
-excerpt: "Netflix is the biggest disappointment of the night with the most nominations and zero wins."
+excerpt: "Netflix is the biggest disappointment of the night with the most nominations and zero wins"
 ---